neve-linux/neveports/Packaging.md

 directly in most cases.
 It must not be vetoed by anybody from core team.

 <a id="correct_style"></a>

 ### Correct Style

-The `cbuild` system as well as the templates are formatted with the [Black](https://black.readthedocs.io/en/stable/) Python style.
-When writing either template or `cbuild` code, make sure to run it through an automated formatter too.
+The `nbuild` system as well as the templates are formatted with the [Black](https://black.readthedocs.io/en/stable/) Python style.
+When writing either template or `nbuild` code, make sure to run it through an automated formatter too.
 Both `black` and `ruff format` are supported.

 They should also pass [ruff check](https://astral.sh/ruff) and